 A meeting of the above mentioned parties was held on 22nd October 2015 to discuss concerns with regards to the size and scale of the apartment blocks, the numbers of units proposed in association with their massing and position.

-Following the meeting, amended plans were received on the 16th November 2015.
+Following the meeting, amended plans were received on the 16th November 2015 and were subject to consultation.